SentryCoderDev/SentryBOT/README.md

 </div>

+# Special Thanks to OpenBCI
+I would like to give a special thank you to the OpenBCI team for their support and contribution during the development of this project.
+OpenBCI's generous donations and technical support played a critical role in bringing this project to fruition.
+Again, my sincere thanks to the OpenBCI team for their support, guidance and belief.
+Without their help, the success of this project would not have been possible.

 # Robotics development framework
 This platform was built to modularize robotics development and experimentation with Python/C++ using Raspberry Pi/Jetson nano and Arduino.